comp-lin-alg/comp-lin-alg-course/doc/source/tools.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Up to date information on how to install Python, Git, etc on a
-Windows, Linux or Mac machine is available `here
+Windows, Linux or Mac machine is available `at this location
 <https://imperial-fons-computing.github.io/>`_.

 Editing code